richardcornish/django-applepodcast/docs/feed.rst

 Although every effort was made to recreate the `RSS feed sample <https://help.apple.com/itc/podcasts_connect/#/itcbaf351599>`_ on Podcasts Connnect as closely as possible, the limitations of the way in which Django creates feeds and the occassional stray error in the feed sample itself required small changes:

 * The ``RssFeed`` class in Django's deep syndication class hierarchy |adds an <atom:link>|_ to the ``<channel>`` element that would require a significant code duplication and rewrite to eliminate.
-It does not affect iTunes Store compatibility and thus remains in the show feed.
+It does not affect Apple Podcasts compatibility and thus remains in the show feed.
 * The ``<atom:link>`` previously mentioned can only exist in a correponding XML namespace; i.e. the attribute ``xmlns:atom="http://www.w3.org/2005/Atom"`` in the ``<rss>`` element.
 The attribute could be easily removed, but would prevent the feed from achieving XML validation.
 The Atom XML namespace thus remains in the show feed.
 * The ``RssFeed`` class |adds a <lastBuildDate>|_ to the ``<channel>`` element that corresponds to the ``<pubDate>`` of the latest ``<item>``.
 Due to Django's deep syndication class hierarchy, it remains in the show feed.
 * In the RSS feed sample, the ``<copyright>`` element contains a year of 2014.
 The sample is replaced with the current year, at the time of this writing, 2017.